Updated March 18, 2026

 €60

-All MVV services — S-Bahn, U-Bahn, trams, and buses across Munich.
+All MVV services — S-Bahn, U-Bahn, trams, and buses across Munich and surrounding areas.

 How to avoid

 Buy and validate your ticket before boarding.
-The MVV app is convenient.
-Consider a day pass or weekly pass for better value.
+The MVV app is convenient and accepts credit cards.
+Consider a day pass (Tageskarte) for better value if making multiple trips.

 Behavior